CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 Windsor will as required by the Law, monitor, store, and record any communication(s), whether orally/written form (documented including emails).
 The recording is carried out for the legal purposes of safety and security for all and used to track history and for transparency.

-Windsor takes all appropriate security measures to ensure that the personal data/data collected and stored in connection with your visit to the website and/or in relation to the services and products provided by Windsor is protected against any unauthorized access, misuse, loss and/or destruction.
+Windsor takes all appropriate security measures to ensure that the personal data collected and stored in connection with your visit to the website and/or the mobile app and/or in relation to the services and products provided by Windsor is protected against any unauthorized access, misuse, loss and/or destruction.
 Windsor uses physical and electronic security measures, including but not limited to the use of firewalls, personal passwords, encryption and authentication technologies.
 Windsor’s employees and service providers are bound by professional secrecy and must comply with all data protection provisions.
-It is to be noted, that access to personal data is restricted to specific employees, contractors and third party service providers who require this access in order to process the agreement between Windsor and you, all on a “need to know” basis and to be able to execute all obligations emanating from the agreements in place.
+It is to be noted, that access to personal data is restricted to specific employees, contractors and third-party service providers who require this access in order to process the agreement between Windsor and you, all on a “need to know” basis and to be able to execute all obligations emanating from the agreements in place.
 It should be noted that data transmitted via an open network like the Internet cannot be fully protected from third-party access, although we take the best possible precautions to avoid any leakage of information/data.
 Any transmission of data via the internet is at your own risk, although we will exercise all ways in order to protect your personal data.
-Please note that all your actions while using this website may be recorded and analyzed for various purposes, including security, marketing and system monitoring purposes.
+Please note that all your actions while using this website and/or the mobile app may be recorded and analyzed for various purposes, including security, marketing and system monitoring purposes.
 Windsor adheres to strict security standards using the most up to date security technologies.

 THIRD PARTY LINKS